-Re: Request for state investigation into Roman Catholic Church for facilitating and actively concealing sex crimes against minors
+Re: Request for federal investigation into Roman Catholic Church for facilitating and actively concealing sex crimes against minors

-Dear Attorney General Kaul:
+Dear Attorney General Garland:

-We are writing on behalf of the Freedom From Religion Foundation to urge the Wisconsin Department of Justice to follow the lead of several other U.S. states and other countries by opening an investigation into the Roman Catholic Church for facilitating and concealing systemic sexual abuse.
-FFRF is a Madison-based national nonprofit organization with more than 33,000 members across the country, including more than 1,500 members in Wisconsin.
+We are writing on behalf of the Freedom From Religion Foundation to urge the United States Department of Justice to follow the lead of several U.S. states and other countries by opening an investigation into the Roman Catholic Church for facilitating and concealing systemi sexual abuse.
+FFRF is a national nonprofit organization with more than 35,000 members across the country.
 FFRF's purposes are to protect the constitutional principle of separation between state and church, and to educate the public on matters relating to nontheism.